A Foreign Policy of Sticks and Stones

 The United States has never invaded Norway.
 It has never bombed Oslo.
 It has never rounded up Norwegians and thrown them in Guantanamo.

-Perhaps some U.S. diplomats have referred to the country as “shithole” — because the food’s rather bland and the nightlife rather staid — but the important thing is that the United States has never treated Norway as a “shithole.”
+Perhaps some U.S. diplomats have referred to the country as a “shithole” — because the food’s rather bland and the nightlife rather staid — but the important thing is that the United States has never treated Norway as a “shithole.”

 Between the word and the deed lies a world of difference.